IPA_MOD(3) IPA_MOD(3)

 marray_check_index

-returned, else non-zero value is returned.
+0 is returned, else non-zero value is returned.

 marray_nused

-Return number of allocated items from marray.
+Return number of allocated items in marray.

 mzone_init

-Create mzone, name is a name of mzone, it should exist until
+Create mzone, name is a name of mzone, desc is its description

-ally several words). flags means the same as in marray_init
+ray is deinitialized. flags means the same as in marray_init

 function, mzone also accepts IPA_MEMFUNC_FLAG_OPTIMIZE, this